 Providing your child with a context that gives them the patience and energy needed to nurture their evolving interests is vital at this stage, with grouped care being a wonderful way of keeping your child, both physically and mentally active in a way that untailored environments may struggle to offer.
 Socialisation comes into full force at this stage, with children requiring us as their elders to teach them skills of initiating, engaging in, and participating in interactions with others.

 The benefits of grouped care for children as they prepare for big school may seem an obvious one, but there are many aspects of school readiness that are important to a child that often are overlooked.
-Writing and recognising their name, having a basic understanding of mathematical functions, and knowing how to attend to aspects of self-care, whilst important, are not the only skills a child requires.
+Writing and recognising their name, knowing why it’s important to have a healthy lunch, having a basic understanding of mathematical functions, and knowing how to attend to aspects of self-care, whilst important, are not the only skills a child requires.
 Even simply having the confidence to contribute to group learning scenarios, such as show and tell, or interacting with peers to scaffold each other’s learning and play, are fundamental skills that children do not just acquire.

 We as professionals within the early childhood industry understand the vital role that we play in supporting children’s confidence and self-will, helping them to build a secure sense of identity.
 Moreover, we can provide age-appropriate resources that stimulate and extend upon children’s learning and interests through a play-based curriculum.
 Simply, children have an abundance of opportunity to learn, love and thrive just by playing!